SuHoHan95/VISOLO/README.md

 |:----------|:----:|:----:|:----:|:----:|:----:|:-----:|:--------:|
 | [ResNet-50](projects/VISOLO/configs/base_ytvis_coco.yaml) | 40.0 | 38.6 | 56.3 | 43.7 | 35.7 | 42.5 | [model](https://drive.google.com/file/d/1kgr2WPXB1rv8U4aaE1FKjPNezCDzqMY3/view?usp=sharing) |

+## Video Comparisons
+The overall flow of our VISOLO and the comparison of different VIS methods on the YouTube-VIS 2019 dataset are provided at https://youtu.be/j33H7vcJ2uU

 ## License

 VISOLO is released under the [Apache 2.0 license](LICENSE).